 While it’s great to have grandma and grandpa around to play babysitter, their idea of a vacation might not involve staying in with the kids every night while mom and dad go out on the town.
 Have this discussion beforehand.
 Even if they insist, be sure to fit in time for them to get out alone for dinner one night, too.
 Our family loves resorts and cruises with kids’ clubs so that when all else fails (and even when it doesn’t), there is always someone around to entertain the kids.

 9. When in Doubt, Ask an Expert

-We find that making the arrangements on our own is part of the fun; but if you're feeling a little unsure, or having trouble agreeing, you might prefer to have someone do the planning for you.
+We find that making the arrangements on our own is part of the fun; but if you’re feeling a little unsure, or having trouble agreeing, you might prefer to have someone do the planning for you.
 There are tour operators that can help you plan a trip that appeals to all generations (check out the 7 Best All-Inclusive Multigenerational Tours for some of our favorites).
 Make sure you inquire about group rates and other discounts for large families.

 10. Capture Every Moment

 If your family is anything like my family, multigenerational trips are, sadly, few and far between.
-Busy schedules prevent us all from getting away together very often.
-By the time the opportunity comes around again, my 10 year old will likely be in his teens.
+Busy schedules prevent us from getting away together very often.
+By the time the opportunity comes around again, my oldest will likely be in his teens.
 So, take a million pictures.
 Take a million videos.
 And then take some more.
 And make sure you ask a few trustworthy strangers to snap a photo of your entire crew.
-My all-time favorite picture from our vacation is one of all of us taken by a lovely Italian lady we stopped on the street by Trevi fountain.
+My all-time favorite picture from our vacation is one of all of us taken by a lovely Italian lady we stopped on the street by Trevi Fountain.
 When you return home, let the kids help make a scrapbook.
 If one person picked up the tab, this is also a great idea for a thank-you gift!